0xPxt/0xPxt.github.io/_posts/2023-07-01-Buffer-Overflow-Basics.md

 ![Untitled](../images/Buffer-Overflow-Basics/Untitled%201.png)

-What the hell did just happen?
+What did just happen?
 Well, if that is your reaction, I’m glad to tell you that you have come to the right place.

 In this article, I will try to clarify, with the behavior of the simplest buffer overflow possible (the one right above), what this technique consists of, how to carry it out and how to mitigate its effects.

-# The Stack
+## The Stack

 To properly understand any kind of buffer overflow, it is an obligation to know what the stack is and how it works (though for now we only need roughly a high level knowledge of its internals).